New Zealand Model Railways

 Every train nerd worth his salt needs to play with toy trains once in a while.

-A quick primer on modeling NZ railways: Somewhere between the pioneers who built absolutely everything for their models from bits of old sewing machines and disused tractors, but before the widespread availability of kitsets today (and money to pay for them), the average schoolboy modeling the NZ railway scene normally started with commercial equipment from the US or UK and built an oversized top for it to represent NZ's 3 ft 6 'narrow' gauge.
+A quick primer on modeling NZ railways: Somewhere between the pioneers who built absolutely everything that went into their models from bits of old sewing machines and disused tractors; but before the widespread availability of kitsets today (and money to pay for them); the average schoolboy modeling the NZ railway scene normally started with commercial equipment from the US or UK and built an oversized top for it to represent a vehicle sitting on NZ's 3 ft 6 'narrow' gauge tracks.

-Thus the most common size is Sn3.5, or S scale (1:64) bodies on HO track.
-Those with a spare barn-sized room together with some metalwork skills and welding equipment lying around may be tempted to try "9mill", a 9mm to the foot (approx 1:34) scale body on 32mm O gauge track.
-A more recent, and entirely practical development, is NZ120 = or TT scale (1:20) tops on N scale equipment, which grew in popularity over the 1990s.
-I have elected to dabble in all three and present my research below.
+Thus the most common size is "Sn3.5", which is S scale (1:64) bodies on HO (or English 00) track.
+Those with a spare barn-sized room together with some welding equipment lying around and metalwork skills may be tempted to try "9mill", a 9mm to the foot (approx 1:34) scale body on 32mm O gauge track.
+A more recent, and considerably more practical development, is NZ120 = or TT scale (1:120) tops on N scale equipment, which grew in popularity over the 1990s.
+I have elected to dabble, I mean, research all three and present my findings below.

 Apologies for the crappy scans in most of these pages, they will be redone at some stage.
 Click on a green arrow below to begin the journey...